 Our therapists emphasize goal-focused strategic counseling for both individual therapy and marriage counseling.
 It’s NOT the passive “listening” therapy that takes years to produce results.
 Our strategic marriage counseling has several characteristics that make it especially effective:

 Careful Assessment – The strategy for marriage counseling is tailored to each couple.
 One size doesn’t fit all.
 Social history, old traumas, schemas, behavioral patterns, level of dissociation, inhibition of meta-motivational states and parental templates are all assessed to find out where to focus the counseling.
 Marriage counseling that focuses on communication is really only dealing with surface issues.
 Communication breaks down because of subtle emotions in the unconscious.
 When those emotions are better managed, communication opens up because the person can think differently.
 Even subtle emotions can change how the brain operates.
 It’s important to determine which emotions are sabotaging communication so that they can be reconditioned.

 Clear Goals – Goals are negotiated at the beginning so that all parties can agree on what’s realistic and what’s not.
 Progress toward the goals is reviewed regularly so that everyone can be held accountable to stay on task.

 Active Intervention – The therapist teaches, confronts, models, challenges clients to practice different behavior both in and between sessions.
 The emphasis is on training each partner to practice the behavior and thoughts that will change emotions over time.
-Our most intensive intervention is a week long nautical retreat with marriage counseling by Dr. Bryce Kaye and his wife Helen.
+Our most intensive interventions are week long nautical marriage retreats with marriage counseling by Dr. Bryce Kaye and his wife Helen.
 These couples counseling retreats are totally private and involve only one couple at a time sailing to different port towns on the rivers and sounds of North Carolina.
 Read more about these Love Odyssey marriage counseling retreats.